Edmund Waller

 Edmund Waller, 3 March 1606 to 21 October 1687, was a poet and politician from Buckinghamshire.
 He sat as MP for various constituencies between 1624 and 1687, and was one of the longest serving members of the English House of Commons.
-Although considered a major poet by contemporaries, his literary reputation declined rapidly after his death, and he is now rarely read.
+Although considered a major poet by contemporaries, his literary reputation declined after his death, and he is now rarely read.

 Waller first entered Parliament in 1624, although he played little part in the political struggles prior to the outbreak of the First English Civil War in 1642.
 Unlike his relatives William and Hardress Waller, he was Royalist in sympathy.
 In 1643, he was accused of plotting to seize London for Charles I, and allegedly escaped execution by paying a large bribe.

 After his sentence was commuted to banishment, he lived in France and Switzerland until allowed home in 1651 by Oliver Cromwell, a distant relative.
 He returned to Parliament after the 1660 Stuart Restoration, but retired from active politics in 1677, and died of oedema in October 1687.